The Jaguars See a Champion in Blake Bortles, And They Don't Care If You Don't

 But Old Blake and New Blake may not be all that different.

-Teammates don't point to any threads of a needle or any herculean throws when they talk up Bortles.
+Teammates don't point to any threads of a needle or any herculean throws when they gush over Bortles.
 What they point to are aspects of his game that've been around forever.

 Growing up, Bortles was never a quarterback.
 From Pop Warner to his freshman year of high school, he was a linebacker and running back.
 Allen, the Oviedo High coach, asked him if he'd play quarterback, and Bortles replied, "Why not?"
 That's been his position since, but in title only.
 Bortles still insisted on participating in every hitting drill, mashing into one of the team's linebackers that'd go on to play at Kentucky.
 He'd drill him one-on-one "like he was a dang D-tackle," Allen says.